Using/Integrating Extensions

 # Virtual Client will search for extensions in the default 'packages' folder location.

-Note that there may not be duplicate binaries or profiles (by name) in the target location.
+Note that ONLY a single directory is supported.
+The runtime requires a single location for downloading and discovering packages.
+Additionally there must not be duplicate binaries or profiles (by name) across the target locations.
 If duplicates (by name) are found, a runtime error will occur.

 # e.g.